The Pomodoro Technique

 How many pomodoros are in a day?

 Over time, you'll get a better sense of how many high-quality pomodoros you're actually capable of completing in a day.
 It's ok if it's not a full sixteen.
-The vast majority of people aren't actually productive for the full 8 hours of a workday, and those who think they are probably haven't been paying close enough attention.
+The vast majority of people aren't productive for the full 8 hours of a workday, and those who think they are probably haven't been paying close enough attention.
 When it comes to pomodoros, challenge yourself, but keep the focus on quality over quantity.

 Experiment with the length of your pomodoros

 For some types of work that require extended periods in a creative "flow" state — think coding, writing, composing, etc. — 25 minutes may be too short.
 Try extended work sessions with longer breaks.
-A DeskTime study found that a 52-minute focus and 17-minute break is the perfect balance.
-Others prefer 90 full minutes with a 20-30-minute break, based on Ultradian rhythms.

 For tasks that you've been putting off for one reason or another, 25 minutes might be too long.
-If you're feeling a lot of mental resistance, or you just can't get yourself to stay focused for 25 minutes, try a 15-, 10-, or even 5-minute pomodoro.
+If you're feeling a lot of mental resistance, or you just can't get yourself to stay focused for 25 minutes, try a 15-, 10-, or even 5-minute Pomodoro.

 Get away from screens during breaks

-Not all breaks are created equal.
-If your pomodoro work sessions happen on your computer, don't just switch over to Twitter or Instagram when the timer goes off.
+If your Pomodoro work sessions happen on your computer, don't just switch over to X or Instagram when the timer goes off.
 Give your eyes and brain a break from screens — that means your phone, too!
-Stand up, move around, stretch, go outside, do a mini meditation, grab a snack, and watch birds out the window.
+Stand up, move around, stretch, go outside, do a mini meditation, grab a snack, or watch birds out the window.
 If you work from home, fold some clothes or clear off the kitchen table.

 Whatever you do, your break will be much more mentally refreshing if you escape the glowing hypnosis of your computer or phone.